But there’s just one problem: You’re having a hard time getting it to do what you want it to do.

 - Write a BAB about the content above.
 (Before, After, Bridge)

-- Write a company slogan about [what your company specializes in]
+- Write a company slogan about [what your company does]

 - Write a value prop for the company described above